-It is important to have frank, open discussions with your cancer care team.
+It’s important to have honest, open discussions with your cancer care team.
 They want to answer all of your questions, no matter how minor they might seem.
 For instance, consider asking these questions:

 - What kind of skin lymphoma do I have?